 When an individual is convicted of federal drug manufacturing charges, they will be tried by a US federal prosecutor.
 To be convicted of the charges, the federal prosecutor must prove that the convicted person did one of the following acts:

 As noted, the penalties faced by individuals charged with federal drug manufacturing are more serious than for those convicted at the state level.
 Certain factors are laid out in the Sentencing Guidelines, determining an individual’s punishment and length of sentencing.
 An individual convicted of manufacturing and distributing illegal drugs will face a mandatory minimum sentence of five years in federal prison.
 Depending on other circumstances, punishment may increase in severity.
-Anyone facing federal drug manufacturing charges should consult an experienced criminal defense lawyer right away.
+Anyone facing federal drug manufacturing charges should consult with an experienced Washington DC federal drug manufacturing lawyer.